Hypercubed/f-flat-minor/README.md

 ### F♭<sup>o</sup>

-The most basic implementations of f-flat-minor (dubbed F♭<sup>o<sup>)has a limited vocabulary necessary to calculate the factorial of 100.
+The most basic implementations of f-flat-minor (dubbed F♭<sup>o</sup>)has a limited vocabulary necessary to calculate the factorial of 100.

 ```forth
 [(fact)] : dup 1 - fact * ;